 - July 2007: YouTube partners with CNN to host its first presidential debate.

-- August 2007: This month, Google decides to start making some money from their new acquisition by enabling ads on the platform for the first time.
-Initially, semi-transparent banners were used that popped up at the bottom of videos, overlaid on the content for between 10 and 15 seconds.
+- August 2007: This month, Google decided to start making money from their new acquisition by enabling ads on the platform for the first time.
+Semi-transparent banners at the bottom of videos were overlaid on the content for between 10 and 15 seconds.

 - March 2008: YouTube allows support of 480p videos on the platform.
 Video analytics are also added to the site.

 - December 2008: Audioswap is added to YouTube.
-This function allows content creators to add music to their videos from a library of licensed songs.
+This function allows content creators to add music from a licensed song library to their videos.

 - November 2009: 1080p videos are finally allowed on the platform.

 - January 2010: YouTube's feature film rental service launches this month.
-This was a bold move in a gamble to directly challenge the hegemony of Netflix and Apple.
+This was a bold move in a gamble to challenge the hegemony of Netflix and Apple directly.